dinodev0101/bonfida-bot/js/README.md

 However, a _locked_ pool can be unlocked with a sequence of permissionless operations.
 When the pool has pending orders, it is often possible to resolve the situation by running a `settleFunds` instruction.
 This is due to the fact that orders are either in the event queue and waiting to be consumed by Serum permissionless crankers, or waiting to be settled.
-When the pool has fees to collect, the permissionless `collectFees` instruction extracts all accrued fees from the pool and transfers those to defined signal provider (50% of fee) and Bonfida wallets (25% of fee), as well as a FIDA buy and burn address (25% of fee).
+When the pool has fees to collect, the permissionless `collectFees` instruction extracts all accrued fees from the pool and transfers those to defined signal provider (50% of fee) and Bonfida Bots Insurance Fund (25% of fee), as well as a FIDA buy and burn address (25% of fee).

 TLDR: It is always possible for users to unlock the pool when they want to exit or even just enter into it.